-The third major grade for balsamic vinegars is “commercial grade”, which is also not Consortium approved.
+The third grade for balsamic vinegars is “commercial grade”, which is not Consortium approved.
 It is typically produced from white wine vinegar to which various additions have been made in order to simulate traditional balsamic vinegar in taste, texture, and colour.

 White Balsamic Vinegar